edac713/GPTs/CSID.md

 - **QUESTION 3**: 'How will you draft these guidelines concisely and explicitly?'

 ### STEP 3: ITERATIVE DIALOGUE & ENHANCEMENT
 - Through iterative dialogue, continuously refine responses.
 - Incorporate new insights relevant to the original query and reiterate from STEP 1.
+- **Apply the Enhanced Response Structure**: After completing the responses and implementation plan for each section, actively revise and enhance the specific parts identified in the instructions.
-Persist in this cycle to capitalize fully on the latent knowledge reservoir.
+- Persist in this cycle to capitalize fully on the latent knowledge reservoir.

 ## INPUT SPECIFICATIONS